 Brooklyn residents are fiercely passionate about Prospect Park, and with good reason.
-Gently curved paths beg for long walks and bike rides, while free summer concerts, winter sledding hills, and vivid autumn leaves make the park a year-round destination.
+Gently curved paths beg for long walks and bike rides, while free summer concerts, winter sledding hills, a new ice-skating rink as of winter 2013, and vivid autumn leaves make the park a year-round destination.
 Designed by Frederick Law Olmsted and Calvert Vaux, the park was completed in the late 1880s.
-Olmsted once said that he was prouder of it than of any of his other works—including Manhattan's Central Park.
+Olmsted once said that he was prouder of it than of any of his other works—including

 A good way to experience the park is to walk along its 3.5-mi circular drive and make detours off it as you wish.
 The drive is closed to cars at all times except weekday rush hours.
 Families with children should head straight for the eastern side, where most kids' attractions are clustered.